 A poetic love letter to a people trapped in the slow-moving vehicle of another culture which is taking them nowhere.

-From the author of the brilliant poetic biography Grey Owl: The Mystery of Archie Belaney comes this follow-up collection of powerful, touching poems about aboriginal realities and consciousness.
+From the author of the brilliant poetic biography Grey Owl: The Mystery of Archie Belaney comes this follow-up collection of powerful, touching poems about indigenous realities and consciousness.

-Geronimo is probably the second-best-known native American name, after Pocahontas.
+Geronimo is probably the second-best-known Native American name, after Pocahontas.
 But the reality of the great Apache warrior's ulitmate fate is little remembered.
-In At Geronimo's Grave, Amand Ruffo uses the Apache warrior's life as a metaphor for the lives of many of the abandoned native people on this continent.
+In At Geronimo's Grave, Amand Ruffo uses the Apache warrior's life as a metaphor for the lives of many of the abandoned indigenous people on this continent.